Understanding how to compare your options for specialized care

 • Outpatient services?

-• Training support program?
+• Transition support program?

-• Ongoing heath and wellness activities?
+• Ongoing health and wellness activities?

-Looks for a program with a variety of integrated supportive care services for patients and families going through a significant life event.
+Look for a program with a variety of integrated supportive care services for patients and families going through a significant life event.

 Questions to ask